-Alcohol - (a) Underage use or possession (including constructive possession); (b) public intoxication; (c) distributing, selling, or furnishing of alcoholic beverages without a license or to underage individuals; (d) driving or operating a vehicle under the influence; (e) possession of open containers of alcoholic beverages; (f) paraphernalia used for consumption of alcohol; or (g) use, possession, or consumption of alcohol over 21 years of age on University property.
+Alcohol - (a) Underage use or possession (including constructive possession); (b) public intoxication; (c) distributing, selling, or furnishing of alcoholic beverages without a license or to underage individuals; (d) driving or operating a vehicle under the influence; (e) possession of open containers of alcoholic beverages;\ (f) paraphernalia used for consumption of alcohol;\ or (g) use, possession, or consumption of alcohol over 21 years of age on University property.\

-Violations apply except as expressly permitted by law and the University's Alcohol Policies.
+\Violations apply except as expressly permitted by law and the University's Alcohol Policies.

-PLEASE NOTE: The University maintains a Medical Amnesty Policy, which provides limited exceptions to charges under this section in the interest of encouraging Students to seek help for drug- or alcohol-related medical emergencies.
+PLEASE NOTE: The University maintains medical amnesty, which provides limited exceptions to charges under this section in the interest of encouraging Students to seek help for drug- or alcohol-related medical emergencies.
+Please see the section on medical amnesty within this policy for more information.